 15c Joel will liken the locust swarm and its resulting devastation as a type of this "day", even as a "dry run" for the prophetical unveiling of this "day".
-But "at hand" has a prophetic significance too, as this term is used in Revelation 1:3 and 22:10.
+But "at hand" has a prophetic significance too, as this term is used in Revelation 1:3 ("Blessed is he that readeth, and they that hear the words of this prophecy, and keep those things which are written therein: for the time is at hand.") and Revelation 22:10 ("And he saith unto me, Seal not the sayings of the prophecy of this book: for the time is at hand.").
 Even though John wrote Revelation 2000 years ago and the bulk of that book has not been fulfilled, John still says twice that these things are "at hand".
-We know the answer does not lie in a preterist or a historicist interpretation of Revelation, but how can unfulfilled prophecies said to be "at hand"?
+We know the answer does not lie in a preterist or a historicist interpretation of Revelation, but how can unfulfilled prophecies be said to be "at hand"?
 Obviously, "at hand" does not need to mean "right now" as they can be delayed and yet be "at hand".
 We must also remember that a day with the Lord is as a thousand years and a thousand years a day (2 Peter 3:8, a vital verse for understanding God's movements in history and in prophecy).
 In that reckoning, God gave John the Revelation only 2 days ago and this locust plague Joel describes only took place less than 4 days ago.
 Things are "at hand" when you are only talking about a period of days.